Child displacement: Effects on attachment development

-Divorce and separation form non-custodial parent
+Divorce and separation from non-custodial parent

 In terms of divorce and separation adverse effects have been noted due to severed father-child relationship.
 Therefore, in terms of separation due to divorce it is important to maintain regular interaction between child and both parents.
 It is therefore unfortunate that in contemporary practice relationship is not fostered between the child and the non custodial parent in divorce proceedings.
 So when it is beneficial, children face potential risk due to removal from or disappearance of their non custodial fathers.
 This risk is added on with the other baggage of problems that occurs due to divorce including financial burden and less social support.
 For children separation from parents is stressful and painful.